Read-The-Question/rtq-review/src/pages/md/papers/aldenham-school--11-plus--maths--9999--sample-paper-4.md

 <div class='workings'>
 <div class='working'>

-Let's calculate the number of apples left after giving some to his Granny.

 If George gave $\dfrac {1} {2}$ to his Granny, then he is left with $1 - \dfrac {1} {2} = \dfrac {1} {2}$ of the apples.
 Using that, we get

 $